-We are independent of the Company in accordance with the Australian Charities and Not-for-profits Commission Act 2012 and the relevant ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code).
+We are independent of the Company in accordance with the auditor independence requirements of the ACNC Act 2012 and the ethical requirements of the Accounting Professional and Ethical Standards Board's APES 110 Code of Ethics for Professional Accountants (the Code).
 We have fulfilled our other ethical responsibilities in accordance with the Code.